FanSmale/ddnet/README.md

 ## Folder: model
 The path where the trained model is stored.
 Each model is saved in the corresponding folder in .pkl format.

-## Folder: func
-Store some commonly used function methods.
-### File: datasets_reader.py
-Several methods for reading seismic data and velocity models in batches and individually are documented.
-### File: net.py
-Some convolution operations and network architecture are documented.
-### File: utils.py
-Evaluation metrics and some common operations are documented.

 ## Folder: data
 Stores datasets documented in some papers.